Skip Navigation

 Tips to help you make your New Year's resolutions work:

 And finally, don’t take yourself too seriously.
-Have fun and laugh at yourself when you slip up, but don’t let the slip hold you back from working towards your goal.
+Have fun and laugh when you slip up, but don’t let the slip hold you back from your goal.
 Better yet, come up with one or two resolutions that would be almost impossible for you to break.
 That way, you can tell yourself honestly that you haven’t broken ALL of them.

 Latest Articles